basaran/awesomewm-machina/README.md

 ### what?
 These are the features I added:

-- Quick Expand
+- Quick Expand:
 Added feature, expands the focused client to left, right, or vertically.

-- Directional Swapping
+- Directional Swapping:
 Added feature, swaps clients between regions.

-- Directional Shifting
+- Directional Shifting:
 Relocate clients like Elv13's collision module

-- Rotational Shifting
+- Rotational Shifting:
 Relocate clients clock wise or counter clock wise.

-- Shuffling
+- Shuffling:
 Go backward or forward in a region, and it will cycle the clients inside that area.

-- Auto-Hide Floating Windows
+- Auto-Hide Floating Windows:
 Often times, the floating windows pollutes your background if you are using `useless-gaps`.
 Machina will hide those for you, but they can still be accessed through your window-switcher such as Rofi.

-- Floating and Tiled
+- Floating and Tiled:
 All keybindings, including swapping work seamlessy on both the tiled and the floating windows.
 So, if you need to push that terminal to a corner, you can easily do so without changing it to tiling mode.

 ### next?